helmasaur/horsengel-roulette/README.md

 ## Requirements

+The Horsengel roulette works both on version 13 and 14 of discord.js:

-- If you are using discord.js version 14, you can use the last version of horsengel-roulette (Node.js version 16.9.0 or newer required).
+- **v14:** you can use the last version of horsengel-roulette (Node.js version 16.9.0 or newer required);
-- If you are using the last version of discord.js version 13, the last version is not compatible.
-You can try using horsengel-roulette 1.2.0, but it has not been tested  yet ([I'm working on it](https://github.com/helmasaur/horsengel-roulette/issues/63)).
+- **v13:** use the version 1.2.0 of horsengel-roulette using this command to install it: `npm install horsengel-roulette@1.2.0` and [this example](https://github.com/helmasaur/horsengel-roulette/tree/release/1.2.0#example) to make it work.
+If you have an issue, you can [leave a comment here](https://github.com/helmasaur/horsengel-roulette/discussions/69).

 The Horsengel roulette is compatible with TypeScript.
-If you have an issue, you can [leave a comment here](https://github.com/helmasaur/horsengel-roulette/issues/62).
+If you have an issue, you can [leave a comment here](https://github.com/helmasaur/horsengel-roulette/discussions/70).

 ## Installation